 The decade-long global recession has been the most pressing issue facing business leaders.
 Because globalisation has increased interdependencies among economies, it was difficult to understand the steps any government should take to turn things around.
 In the early 2000s, companies invested in countries like Brazil, Russia, India, and China because they presented seemingly attractive opportunities for operations, as emerging markets for products and services.
 By the middle of the decade, these investments became subject to second-guessing.
 The nature of the global recession made forecasting the return on overseas investments even more complex than it previously had been.

 Though surviving the recession by finding ways to lower costs was the COO’s primary concern over this period, right alongside was the challenge of understanding what the “new normal” might be for their company and its industry – and what that new normal might require from its chief operating executive.
 Cost cutting could not rule the day forever; at some point energy would need to be refocused on finding growth.
 Understanding evolving economic conditions and their consequences for business strategy, determining where opportunities might exist, and organising to pursue them are just a few examples of issues that have required resetting during this evolution of what normal now means.
-Restarting or reinvigorating innovation agendas required considerable effort because the behavior these agendas require is so markedly different from those required of during a period of heavy and sustained cost cutting.
+Restarting or reinvigorating innovation agendas required considerable effort because the behaviour these agendas require is so markedly different from those required of during a period of heavy and sustained cost cutting.
 The decade has been volatile.
 Volatility is vexing for leaders, and over the past decade, it has become the new norm.
 In all, the recession forced COOs to truly become global citizens in order to properly understand ways to first manage costs and then exploit opportunities for growth.
 This requires COOs to become much more externally focused than they ever have before.

 A noticeable trend over the past ten years has been a more public interest in corporate governance.
 Investors have been rightly concerned about leadership teams’ ability to deftly manage its company through recession.
 Where possible, activist investors have sought to increase control over the company through the acquisition of board seats.
 Where that was not possible, public forums have been used to raise questions about the suitability of the leadership team and to thereby influence its decisions.